janko-m/waldorfcamp-web/app/views/workshops/acrobatics-and-juggling.md

 ![Danijel and children doing
 acrobatics](/assets/workshops/acrobatics-and-juggling.jpg)

-The first part of this unit will be dedicatet to some general fisical movements.

-Practicing acrobatics from the basic exercices until maybe more dificult ones, we are feeling and tuning our body, the muscles learn to be in tension at the right moment and finding the balance between different movements.
+In the first part of this workshop we will practice some general physical movements.
+Then we will start practicing acrobatics from the basic exercices to more dificult ones, depending on how we feel and how well we prepare our bodies – the muscles need to learn to be in tension at the right moment and to find the balance between different movements.

-At the juggling exercises we care about the rythm and practice throwing and catching elements  at individual and collective figures.
+On the juggling exercises we will pay attention to the rhythm and practice throwing and catching elements at individual and collective figures.